Ejigbo: Farming

+Climate

+The climate in ejigbo is classified as a tropical savannah,All year Long,the average temperature between 24 °C (76 °F) and 29 °C (85 °F).January, February, and December are the driest months in Ejigbo Town.
+These months see an average of 7 mm (0.3 inches) of precipitation,the wet season is between the month of March and October of the year.

 Economic activities

 The central traditional market, popularly known as "Oja Ejigbo", is located at the center of the city, in the front of palace.
 The market is fixed for every Saturday(occasionally on thursday), as is the case in many Yoruba towns, and attracts merchants from all over Ejigbo city.
 There are also a handful of other such markets.
 Due to the commercial/agrarian nature of the town, the market is also the most favored for night shopping and other social activities.
 In the past, it was used as recreational center for the town, and therefore was attended by many who even had nothing to buy or sell.

 More so, modern commercial banks and micro-finance banks have become available in the town.

+Ejigbo's strong ties to Côte d'Ivoire have led to the widespread acceptance of the CFA Franc in its local markets.
+Residents often return from Côte d'Ivoire with goods and money, making the CFA Franc a convenient currency for daily transactions.
+As a result, market vendors in Ejigbo readily accept both CFA and Naira, offering flexibility for everyone.
+Currently, 1,000 CFA exchanges for about 2,850 Naira, a notable change from when one Naira was worth three CFA during former President Goodluck Jonathan's time.

+Beyond currency, Côte d'Ivoire significantly influences Ejigbo's culture, from food to lifestyle.
+Traditional Ivorian meals are now common, and many market goods are imported directly from Côte d'Ivoire.
+This strong cultural and economic bond allows Ejigbo residents to experience the best of both worlds.

 Religion activities

 Ejigbo did not escape the influence, especially in the nineteenth century, of events that permeated Nigeria.
 Its people and culture change with the flow.
 For example, many people have been converted to Christianity and Islam.
 The Baptist, being the dominant Christian mission in the town, now has a number of churches, and it was through its efforts that the people of the town established the first full-fledged secondary Grammar School, the Ejigbo Baptist High School, followed by the Ansar Ud Deen Grammar School.
 Ejigbo is tolerant of its diverse faiths.
 This is demonstrated in the joint celebration of the annual Orisa Ogiyan festival and other inter-religious and inter-denominational programs.